aleris/fictio/README.md

 Use `ChainObjectWriter` to write the model to disk as a const object in a `typescript` file.
 The same can be used for `javascript` without the export keyword.

-See `./src/build.ts` for examples of how to build models.
+See `./src/example-build.ts` for examples of how to build models.
-Run `npm run start` to execute this file and generate example models.
+Run `npm run build` to execute this file and generate example models to `/gen` directory.

 **Generate names:**

 Use `Generator` to load a prebuild optimized model directly form a file and generate random names.

-See `./src/example.test.ts` for an example on how to directly use the generator.
+See `./src/example-generate.test.ts` for an example on how to directly use the generator with a pre-generated model.

 ## Tests

 Run `npm run test` to execute the tests.

+## Build

+Run `npm run build` to build the library to `/dist` directory.